 To receive credit for CAAP 6635, students must submit ALL of the course assignments.
 The student's final grade for the course will be based on the student's performance in the following outlined course activities.
-I will strive to grade and return assignments within 10 days after they are received.
-If I need a longer time to mark the assignments, I will notify you.

-Course Activity Wt Tentative Deadline 2017 Assignment #1: Individual Work 15% Part 1: DISCUSSION FORUM & SELF-REFLECTIONS DUE October 13, 2017 • Active participation in the online discussion forums, as 1.50/ measured by breath, depth, quality, and reflection papers.
-15% Part 2: • Refer to DF and self-reflection assessment in assignment folder.
-DUE November 30, 2017 Assignment #2: Individual Work 30% DUE October 20, 2017 SELF-CHANGE FOCUS • Critically review a health psychology article from an academic journal.
-Utilizing critical analysis, evaluate and reflect on how this article has impacted your views on a health-related area of self-change. • Refer to assessment in assignment folder.
-Assignment #4: Individual Work 40% DUE November 24, 2017 PROFESSIONAL PRACTICE TO HEALTH FOCUS • Interview a health care practitioner on the theoretical principles of health psychology for promoting healthy behaviours relevant to the practitioner's profession. • Refer to assessment in assignment folder.
+Course Activity Wt Tentative Deadline

+Assignment #1: Individual Work 15% Part 1:

+DISCUSSION FORUM SELF-GRADED REFLECTION JOURNALS Active participation in the online discussion forums, as measured by DUE October 13

+breath, depth, quality, and reflection papers.
+15% Part 2:

+Refer to DF and self-graded reflection journal assessment in assignment folder.
+DUE December 1

+Assignment #2 (A): Group Work 35% Due:

+DISCUSSION FORUM (DF) FACILITATION & PEER GROUP Week 4-Week 10

+PRESENTATION

+• To stimulate students to take responsibility for their learning and to become "experts on their topic" of interest.

+• Refer to assessment in assignment folder.

+Assignment #2 (B): Group Work

+PEER GROUP ASSESSMENT TOOL RUBRIC 5%

+• An assessment form is not required from the assessor only for the

+assessees.

+• Refer to assessment in assignment folder.

+Assignment #4: Individual Work 30% DUE November 24

+PROFESSIONAL PRACTICE TO HEALTH FOCUS

+• Interview a health care practitioner on the theoretical principles of health psychology for promoting healthy behaviours relevant to the

+practitioner's profession.

+• Refer to assessment in assignment folder.